Thursday, 01 May 2014 09:19

-Thank you to the New Hyde Park Illustrated News in providing the public with as much information/facts as possible regarding the Sewanhaka Central High School District bond proposal.
+Thank you to the Floral Park Dispatch for providing the public with as much information/facts as possible regarding the Sewanhaka Central High School District bond proposal.
 There is still important information, however, that has not been made available to the voters.
 They need to have access to this information so that they can be aware of the financial impact the bond will have on them during the next 20 years.

 There are three major questions that the board needs to answer: